 R1 or R2 status by the Carnegie Classification of Institutions of Higher Learning.

 The university has more than 150 undergraduate, master’s and doctoral programs.

 Programs up to and including doctoral degrees that prepare students for the advancement of professional pursuits are especially attractive and are offered in all colleges of the university.
-Award-winning academic programs produce the highest number of teachers and nurses in Georgia and the state’s second-largest business school and the state’s second-largest engineering college.
+Award-winning academic programs produce the highest number of teachers and nurses in Georgia and the state’s third-largest business school and the state’s second-largest engineering college.
 Top majors include:

-A sprawling institution spread across two campuses, consisting of 130 buildings and facilities for academics, operations, culture, recreation and residential living, is situated on more than 587 acres.
+A sprawling institution spread across two campuses, consisting of 154 buildings and facilities for academics, operations, culture, recreation and residential living, is situated on just over 543 acres.